Gov. Frank D. White

 - New Mexico Military Institute; Texas A&M University

 - Married twice--Mary Blue Hollenberg, Gay Daniels; three children

-FRANK D. WHITE was born in Durward Frank Kyle on June 3, 1933.
-His mother remarried and his stepfather, Frank White, adopted him.
+FRANK D. WHITE was born in in Texarkana, Texas, to Durward Frank Kyle and Ida Bottoms Clark Kyle and was given the name Durward Frank Kyle Jr. His mother later remarried and his stepfather, Frank White, adopted him.
+White legally changed his name to Frank Durward White.
 He graduated from the New Mexico Military Institute and received an appointment to the United States Naval Academy in 1952.
-After graduation from the academy in 1956, White took a commission in the U.S. Air Force, accummulating more than 1,800 flying hours as a captain.
+After graduation from the academy in 1956, White took a commission in the U.S. Air Force, accumulating more than 1,800 flying hours before discharging in 1961 with the rank of captain.
 He began a business career in Little Rock in 1961 with Merrill Lynch, Pierce, Fenner and Smith.
 White was a senior account executive with Merrill Lynch until 1973 when he joined the management team at Commercial National Bank in Little Rock.
 He was appointed director of the Arkansas Industrial Development Commission in 1975, a position he held until 1977 when he became president and chief executive officer of Capital Savings and Loan in Little Rock.